Dr Hadwen Trust

 on an NCN route towards Loch Lomond.

 This was largely along an old railway track and surface quality varied from quite good to awful.
-The A82 was horrible from Glasgow so I stuck to the NCN path.
-From Balloch to Tarbet this route varied from bits of the old road through bits of specially made path to very inadequate shared use, but I persisted until suddenly I hit a completely undropped kerb at speed.
+The A82 itself was horrible from Glasgow so I stuck to the NCN path.
+From Balloch to Tarbet this route varied from bits of the old road through bits of specially made path (the photo shows a good bit) to very inadequate shared use, but I persisted with the varied quality until I suddenly hit a completely undropped kerb at speed.
+This could have injured me or broken the bicycle.
 So much for a usable path.
-By then the traffic had dropped so I used the road.
+By then the traffic had dropped so I switched to the road.

 From Tarbet it poured with rain again, I stopped somewhere on the A82 for a truly excellent pizza at the well named "Stagger Inn" cooked by an enthusiastic Aussie chef called Steve.
 After that it was yet another opportunity to get soaked on the bike and to ride on.